 Khartoum is certainly a very easy place to stop in for a long time.

 But our visas are running out, Ethiopia is calling and there is news of the rains commencing further south.

 And here's a little extract that I like from a guidebook for Ethiopia, giving advice to travellers feeling stressed by African bureaucracy - the important thing being to stay cheerful:

 "Whatever your fears about bribery and bureaucracy, the humbling reality is that as a visitor to Africa you will generally be pushed to the front of every queue and treated with the utmost courtesy by officials."
+(Certainly our experience).